Tribulation: How To Prepare and Respond

 Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart, for you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God (1 Peter 1:22-23).

 For this reason we need to foster meaningful relationships with other Christians while we have opportunity.
 We cannot be lone Christians disconnected from our brothers and sisters.
 We can’t claim to love the brethren if we don’t want to spend time in fellowship with them and care for those in need.
-This must mean more than just going to church on a Sunday and is why we are urged not to neglect meeting regularly with other Christians in church and home settings where we can learn, grow, encourage and be encouraged and care for one another.
+It takes resolve and effort, not feeling.
+It means more than just going to church on a Sunday and why we are urged not to neglect meeting regularly with other Christians in church and home settings.
+Through such meetings we can learn, grow, encourage, be encouraged and care for one another.

 If someone says, “I love God,” and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen (1 John 4:20).

 And hate is not just having negative thoughts but being indifferent to a known need of a brother or sister (1 John 3:17).

 Nor should we fall into the error of thinking we only need to care for those in our particular church or who share our unique doctrinal position.
 We might ask here “Who is my brother?”
 Jesus tells us: